duglin/helloworld/README.md

 - we'll also need a `github` event source.
 This is a special resource type in Knative that does two things:
-  - it will create a webhook in out github repo to send events to our Knative installation - which is really a github Knative service
+  - it will create a webhook in our github repo to send events to our Knative installation - which is really a github Knative service
   - it will define the "event sink" for these events, which in our case is our `rebuild` Service.

-Let's look at the `rebuild` service (`rebuild.yaml`):
+Let's look at the `rebuild` service ([`rebuild.yaml`](https://github.com/duglin/helloworld/blob/master/rebuild.yaml)):
 ```
 apiVersion: serving.knative.dev/v1alpha1
 kind: Service